scalabridge/docs/sites/en/learn-to-code/the_command_line.md

 * source code is the essence of a program
 * source files are text files that contain source code
-* to RUN a program you type `ruby` and then the name of the source file

 * The Recipe Metaphor
   * source file = recipe